 Noncurrent Liabilities with Covenants (Amendments to PAS 1).
 The amendment clarifies how conditions with which an entity must comply within twelve months after the reporting period affect the classification of liability.
 Only covenants with which an entity is required to comply on or before the reporting date affect the classification of a liability as either current or non-current.
-In addition, an entity has to disclose information in the notes that enables users of financial statements to understand the risk that non-current liabilities with covenants could become repayable within twelve months.
+In addition, an entity has to disclose information in the notes that enable users of financial statements to understand the risk that non-current liabilities with covenants could become repayable within twelve months.
 The amendments are effective for annual periods beginning on or after January 1, 2024.
+The management assessed that the amendments have no significant impact to the Group.

 Lease Liability in a Sale and Leaseback (Amendments to PFRS 16).
-The amendment clarifies how a seller-lessee subsequently measures sale and leaseback transactions that satisfy the requirements in PFRS 15 to be accounted for as a sale.
-The amendments to PFRS 16 specifies that, in subsequently measuring the lease liability, the seller-lessee determines 'lease payments' and 'revised lease payments' in a way that does not result in the seller-lessee recognizing any amount of the gain or loss that relates to the right of use it retains.
+The amendment clarifies the how a seller-lessee subsequently measures sale and leaseback transactions that satisfy the requirements in PFRS 15 to be accounted for as a sale.
+The amendments to PFRS 16 specify that, in subsequently measuring the lease liability, the seller-lessee determines 'lease payments' and 'revised lease payments' in a way that does not result in the seller-lessee recognizing any amount of the gain or loss that relates to the right of use it retains.
+The amendments do not affect the gain or loss recognized by the seller-lessee relating to the partial or full termination of a lease.
+Without these new requirements, a seller-lessee may have recognized a gain on the right of use it retains solely because of a remeasurement of the lease liability (for example, following a lease modification or change in the lease term) applying the general requirements in PFRS 16.
+This could have been particularly the case in a leaseback that includes variable lease payments that do not depend on an index or rate.
 The amendments are effective for annual periods beginning on or after January 1, 2024.
+The management assessed that the amendments have no significant impact to the Group.

 Cash Flow Statements and PFRS 7 (Amendments), Financial Instruments: Disclosures - Supplier Finance Arrangements.
-The amendment does not define supplier finance arrangements.
-Instead, the amendment describes the characteristics of an arrangement for which an entity is required to provide the information.
-The amendments note that arrangements that are solely credit enhancements for the entity or instruments used by the entity to settle directly with a supplier the amounts owed are not supplier finance arrangements.
-The entities will have to disclose in the notes information that enables users of the financial statements to assess how supplier finance arrangements affect an entities' liabilities and cash flows and understand its effect on exposure to liquidity risk and how the entity may be affected if the arrangements were no longer available.
+The amendment notes that arrangements that are solely credit enhancements for the entity or instruments used by the entity to settle directly with a supplier the amounts owed are not supplier finance arrangements.
+The entities will have to disclose in the notes information that enables users of the financial statements to assess how supplier finance arrangements affect an entity's liabilities and cash flows and understand its effect on exposure to liquidity risk and how the entity may be affected if the arrangements were no longer available.